math-comp/analysis/INSTALL.md

 - [Coq version 8.7.2](https://github.com/coq/coq)
 - [Mathematical Components development version](https://github.com/math-comp/math-comp)

-These requirements can be installed in a custom way or through opam using the repository https://coq.inria.fr/opam/extra-dev:
-- `opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev`
+These requirements can be installed in a custom way or through opam using the repository https://coq.inria.fr/opam/extra-dev, which you can add by typing `opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev`

 ## Instructions
 - Custom: